Advanced syntaxes#

 Object properties#

-), a subset can be retreived directly by appending a dot and a key (array index or object key) : @{parent.variables.key}
+), a subset can be retrieved directly by appending a dot and a key (array index or object key) : @{parent.variables.key}

 Nesting#